 * A Literati Book Club Selection

-COUGAR CROSSING: How Hollywood's Celebrity Cougar Helped Build a Bridge for City Wildlife, illustrated by Alexander Vidal (Simon & Schuster/Beach Lane Books), arrives on bookstore shelves Feb.
+COUGAR CROSSING: How Hollywood's Celebrity Cougar Helped Build a Bridge for City Wildlife, illustrated by Alexander Vidal (Simon & Schuster/Beach Lane Books), arrived on bookstore shelves Feb.
 2, 2021.

 P-22, the famed “Hollywood Cougar,” was born in a national park near Los Angeles, California.
 When it was time for him to leave home and stake a claim to his own territory, he embarked on a perilous journey—somehow crossing sixteen lanes of the world’s worst traffic—to make his home in LA’s Griffith Park, overlooking the famed Hollywood sign.
 But Griffith Park is a tiny territory for a mountain lion, and P-22’s life has been filled with struggles.